 - What documentation you need for each deduction

-Having expert support becomes even more valuable if your business has employees, operates across states, or carries specialized coverage like Cyber, E&O, or Commercial Auto.
+Having expert support becomes even more valuable if your business has employees, operates across states, or carries specialized coverage like Cyber, E&O, or D&O.

 How Vouch Helps at Tax Time